MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-expire-conversation.md

 ## User Interaction Expiration

-This type of expiring conversation is accomplished by adding a `LastAccessedTime` property to `MultiTurnPromptBot`'s `DialogBot` implementation.
-This property value is then compared to the current time within the `ActivityHandler` before processing activities.
+This type of expiring conversation is accomplished by adding a _last accessed time_ property to the bot implementation.
+This property value is then compared to the current time within the _activity handler_ before processing activities.

 # [C#](#tab/csharp)